The 5th Indonesian Constitutional Court International Symposium

 CALL FOR PAPERS

-The Constitutional Court of the Republic of Indonesia looks forward to welcoming you to the 5th Indonesian Constitutional Court International Symposium (ICCIS), which will take place in Bali, on October 5-7, 2022.
-This will be the fifth annual symposium of the Constitutional Court of the Republic of Indonesia, following the success of our previous international symposia in Surakarta in 2017, Yogyakarta in 2018, Bali in 2019, and Bandung in 2021.
+These judicial challenges require serious concern.
+Therefore, the Constitutional Court of the Republic of Indonesia will hold the 6th Indonesian Constitutional Court International Symposium (the 6th ICCIS), which will take place in Jakarta on August 10-11, 2023.
+This will be the sixth annual symposium of the Constitutional Court of the Republic of Indonesia, following the success of our previous international symposia in Surakarta in 2017, Yogyakarta in 2018, Bali in 2019, Bandung in 2021, and Bali in 2022.

 Keynote Speaker